mu1sd/WNet2D/README.md

 ├─ demo_infer.py # 10-line forward pass demo (1×3×512×512)
 └─ architecture.png # model diagram used in the paper/README

-yaml
-复制
-编辑

-> Tip: If you later reorganize into a package (e.g., `src/wnet2d/…`), keep this section updated.

----

 ## 💻 Environment & Installation

 **Tested environment (paper reference):**